formwerkjs/formwerk.dev/src/content/docs/guides/why.md

 A great option for validation.
 But out of all the options available, it is one with the lowest level of abstraction.

 This means you have control over every other aspect.
 Albeit by omission rather than design, this means you have to implement everything except the validation.

+### Tanstack Forms

+Formwerk and Tanstack forms agree on offering a headless approach to form building.
+However Tankstack lives on the lower end of the abstraction scale.

+This means while it offers the tools needed to build fields, it doesn't cater to each field's unique needs in terms of accessibility, interaction, and behavior.

+Formwerk addresses form concerns like internationalization on a broader scale.
+It goes beyond just localized messages, ensuring that international users can interact with forms naturally.
+This includes support for different numbering systems, various date formats and calendars, and more.

+On the other hand, Formwerk offers less flexibility in certain aspects like when to validate a field, but that's mostly due to philosophical differences, you can read more about it in the [Validation](/docs/guides/validation) guide.